maeng2418/react-query-test/README.md

-# React Query 3 - CRUD Tutorial
+# React Query Test - CRUD Tutorial

 You need to launch client and server separately.